coryrwest/B2.NET/README.md

 ## Release Notes

+*  0.6.0  Preliminary support for the v2 Keys API
-*  0.5.32 Fixed bug preventing the use of Key's API keys
+*  0.5.32 Fixed bug preventing the use of Keys API keys
 *  0.5.31 Fixed upload bug introduced in 0.5.21
 *  0.5.3  Fixed incorrect property names for B2UploadPart and added GetDownloadAuthorization
 *  0.5.21 Fixed bug with formatting POST requests